Learn

 To begin with, you'll have to understand what users want, what their frustrations are, and how as a designer, you can make it effective for them to get rid of the problem.
 Not only this, but you'll also have to eventually find out how to use psychology to create designs that are not just aesthetically pleasing but are also usable and functional for them to get used to.
 This involves going through a rigorous design process and learning wireframing skills, designing, prototyping, conducting research, interviewing users, testing, and so on.

 Once you get a good hold of how to implement user experience, you'll have to navigate the tough waters of user interface design, also called visual design.
 This step helps any designer turn their UX research into tangible outcomes.
-UI design is getting familiar with the design principles that include a good grasp of working with colors, typography, iconography, and designing for apps, websites, software, and products.
+UI design is getting familiar with the design principles that include a good grasp of working with colors, typography, iconography, and designing for apps, websites, software, and web design templates.

 2. Solid Knowledge of Design Tools